scionproto/scion/doc/dev/design/V6AddressSupport.rst

 Instead, what we would like is that applications can use SCION without even knowing it, simply as a result of:

-* Parsing a normal-looking testual V6 address from a config file or URL.
+* Parsing a normal-looking textual V6 address from a config file or URL.
 * Getting a normal AAAA result from a DNS query.
 * Opening a UDP/TCP connection to said address via the regular socket API.
 This would imply the existence of SCION-aware code below the socket API that: